 It took me a while longer to get excited.
 I had a little gender disappointment when my wife told me we were having a girl.
 Like Micah, I was excited about throwing the football or watching football with my son but had to kind of re-adjust what that looked like with a daughter.
 I read SO many books about having a daughter or being a girl dad, and that’s when the excitement took over.

 My father-in-law has three daughters (and one son).
 He was super excited when he found out we were having a girl.
 His first comment to me was, “You can do everything with a girl that you can with a boy, but a boy looks silly in an Easter dress.”
-I was most excited about the sports and how I can still coach her.
+I was most excited about the sports and how I could still coach her.
 But now that she’s here, I am excited about daddy-daughter dances and harassing her future boyfriends.

 What were you most scared of?